Book a MIAM Online.

 2. The Other Party

 If you both agree to mediate, the other party attends their own separate MIAM.
 If both sides agree, joint mediation sessions are arranged.
-If not, your mediator signs your court form.
+If not, your court form is signed by a fully accredited FMC mediator working with our practice.

 3. Joint Mediation Sessions